Residential, Light Commercial & Retrofit Double Glazing

 • Areas near stairs, landings, or fall hazards

-Your glazier will assess this and ensure the replacement meets current compliance requirements.
+Your glazier will assess this and ensure the replacement glass meets current compliance requirements.

 What should I do if the glass is cracked but not shattered?

 If the glass is cracked but still in place, you can temporarily stabilise it with wide tape applied gently along the crack.
-Avoid pressure, and keep people and pets away until a professional repair is completed.
+Avoid pressure, and keep people, children and pets away until a professional repair is completed.

 Does broken glass always need a site visit first?

 Not always.
-If you can provide clear photos, measurements, and details about the glass and joinery, a glazier may be able to attend with the correct materials straight away.
-More complex jobs, such as double glazing or toughened glass, usually require a prior assessment.
+If you can provide clear photos, measurements, and details about the glass, joinery and access, a glazier may be able to attend with the correct materials straight away.
+More complex jobs, such as double glazing, toughened safety glass, or windows requiring scaffold, elevated work platforms or abseilers usually require a prior assessment.

 What information helps speed up a glass repair?